 A successful hearing outcome could mean keeping your license and avoiding further penalties.
 However, if the DOR finds that all elements are met and supported by a preponderance of evidence, your license will be suspended or revoked, depending on prior offenses or test refusals.

-The consequences of an administrative hearing suspension depend on your record in Missouri River, MO and beyond:
+The outcome of an administrative hearing depends on your driving history in Missouri River and across Missouri:

-- First DWI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Missouri River after 30 days.
+- First-Time DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Missouri River, MO area after 30 days.

 With 40+ years of experience and 10,000+ cases successfully handled in Missouri River and across Missouri, the Combs Waterkotte DWI administrative hearing team is ready to fight for your rights.
 Reach out to a skilled DWI administrative hearing lawyer in Missouri River, MO today to discuss your case and protect your driving future.